cs123tas/projects/brush/README.md

 Qt library is to sit atop these and isolate the user from having to consider them.
 You’ll also be creating classes in the first lab that will be added to this folder in the next project.
-Continuing, there’slib, which contains some TA code for supporting various projects.
-The only relevant one of these, for this project, is theRGBAstructure, which is used to store the value represented by each pixel.
-If you look into theRGBAstructure, you’ll see that it’s just a fancy name for dealing with four adjacent bytes of data, but provides some helpful functions for adding or subtracting pixel values, for instance.
+Continuing, there’s lib, which contains some TA code for supporting various projects.
+The only relevant one of these, for this project, is the `RGBA` structure, which is used to store the value represented by each pixel.
+If you look into the `RGBA` structure, you’ll see that it’s just a fancy name for dealing with four adjacent bytes of data, but provides some helpful functions for adding or subtracting pixel values, for instance.
 Next, there’s theuisection.
-Most of these items you’ll never touch, butSettingsandCanvas2Dwill matter to you.
+Most of these items you’ll never touch, but`Settings` and `Canvas2D` will matter to you.

-- TheMainWindowclass describes the appearance and behavior of the interface overall.
+- The `MainWindow` class describes the appearance and behavior of the interface overall.
 - As you’ll have seen from the demo, one part of the interface is

 a canvas on the right-hand side; above this are a pair of options to make it a 2D canvas or a 3D one.
-The appearance/be- havior of these two canvases are defined bySupportCanvas2D andSupportCanvas3D, which are basically just thin wrappers around certain Qt-defined structures, presenting to you, the student, a relatively simple interface.
+The appearance/be- havior of these two canvases are defined by `SupportCanvas2D` and `SupportCanvas3D`, which are basically just thin wrappers around certain Qt-defined structures, presenting to you, the student, a relatively simple interface.

-- The Canvas2D class derives from SupportCanvas2D.
+- The `Canvas2D` class derives from `SupportCanvas2D`.
     It has utility methods to make each of the 2D projects simpler.
-For the Brush assignment, these are mouseDown, mouseUp. mouseDraggedandsettingsChanged;
+For the Brush assignment, these are `mouseDown`, `mouseUp`, `mouseDragged` and `settingsChanged`;
-    for those who want to get fancy and allow for changing the size of the window,notifySizeChangemay also be useful.
+    for those who want to get fancy and allow for changing the size of the window,`notifySizeChange` may also be useful.
 You can ignore the other methods — the ones associated to other projects —- in this class.
 As you might guess, when the user clicks the mouse in the 2D canvas of the interface, Qt calls the